 -> Tag 2 Friends and ask that they join the challenge

-- Use these hashtags: #FundReturn2School #FundNotFreeze #VAPTAAdvocacy #TakeAction4Kids
+-> Use the hashtags: #VAPTAAdvocacy #TakeAction4Kids

 -> You can also use and share materials from our coalition partner @FundOurSchoolsVA #FundOurSchools

 CALL OR EMAIL YOUR DELEGATE!

 Legislators respond best to personal stories and asks from their constituents.
 Letters don't have to be long, just a short statement about what's important to you and why you want your legislator to take a stand for education.In addition to emailing your own delegate.
-This session we encourage you to write letters to the House Appropriations and Senate Finance Committees.If you want to use a template letter, you can use this form letter from our coalition partner, Fund Our Schools.
+This session we encourage you to write letters to the House Appropriations and Senate Finance Committees.
+Keep your message short and to the point.
+Here are some tips for a compelling letter to your legislator: